kitschpatrol/yanki-obsidian/README.md

 But when you _do_ want to delete something, it's as simple as deleting it from Obsidian, and it will be removed from the Anki database on the next sync.
 Protections are in place to prevent deleting Anki notes that weren't initially created by Yanki.

 If you use [AnkiWeb](https://ankiweb.net/) to sync your notes to the cloud, Yanki will also trigger this next step in the sync, automating the flow from Markdown → Anki → AnkiWeb in one shot.
 (Configurable via a [setting](#push-to-ankiweb).)

-### Automatic syncing

-When the Automatic Sync option is enabled, Yanki will automatically update notes to Anki whenever flashcard notes are created, deleted, or updated in Obsidian.

 ### Existing notes are untouched